 B12 and folate levels

 Megaloblastic anemia is suspected in anemic patients with macrocytic indices.
 It should also be considered in patients with risk factors who have unexplained paresthesias and/or a high RBC distribution width (RDW).
-Diagnosis is usually based on peripheral smear Peripheral smear Anemia is a decrease in the number of red blood cells (RBCs—as measured by the red cell count, the hematocrit, or the red cell hemoglobin content).
-In men, anemia is defined as hemoglobin 14... read more .
+Diagnosis is usually based on peripheral smear Peripheral smear Anemia is a decrease in the number of red blood cells (RBCs) as measured by the red cell count, the hematocrit, or the red cell hemoglobin content.
+In men, anemia is defined as any of the following... read more .
 When fully developed, the anemia is macrocytic, with MCV > 100 fL/cell in the absence of iron deficiency, thalassemia trait, or renal disease.
 The smear shows macro-ovalocytosis, anisocytosis (variation in RBC size), and poikilocytosis (variation in RBC shape).

 The RDW is high.
 Howell-Jolly bodies are common.
 Reticulocytopenia is present.
 Hypersegmentation of the granulocytes develops early; neutropenia develops later.
 Thrombocytopenia is often present in severe cases, and platelets may be bizarre in size and shape.
 Although iron deficiency can mask macrocytosis, Howell-Jolly bodies and granulocyte hypersegmentation should still be present.

 Serum B12 and folate levels should be measured.
 A B12 level < 200 pg/mL (< 147.6 pmol/L) or folate level < 2 ng/mL (< 4.53 nmol/L) is generally diagnostic of deficiency.
 B12 levels between 200 to 300 pg/mL (147.6 to 221.3 pmol/L) are nondiagnostic.